-Polallie Ridge Trail is a 8 mile out and back trail located near Ronald, WA that offers the chance to see wildlife and is only recommended for very experienced adventurers.
+Polallie Ridge Trail is a 9.4 mile moderately trafficked out and back trail located near Ronald, WA that offers the chance to see wildlife and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from July until November.

 Northwest Forest Pass required